 Music copyright isn’t at the forefront of many church or children's ministry workers and volunteers’ minds, it can often fall by the wayside as we juggle with health and safety, safeguarding and whose turn it is to set up the hall, but it needn’t be a chore.
 Reporting the music reproduced can be a super quick and easy process, and will ensure you’re complying with the law, as well as ensuring songwriters and musicians get paid fairly.
 Wins all round!!

-Why should I report our song use within our toddler group/ Sunday school?
+Why should I report our song use within our Church/toddler group/ Sunday school?

 In order to comply with the law, you should pay royalties to the owners of different works you reproduce in your church.
 Most churches do this through licensing bodies such as CCLI (Christian Copyright Licensing International), CCLI act as agents for PRS (Performing Rights Society) and PPL (Phonographic Performance Ltd.) and a number of other licensing societies.
 The terms of some of the licenses they issue require you to report what you’ve reproduced regularly; this is to make sure that the royalties are then distributed fairly between the owners of the copyrights in the work.